Hareesh-Ravi/Show-Me-A-Story/README.md

 # Coherent Neural Story Illustration (WORK IN PROGRESS)
+![Proposed Network](./net_arch.png)

 This repository has the code to replicate experiments detailed in our paper titles "Show Me a Story: Towards Coherent Neural Story Illustration".
-This paper addresses the problem of retrieving a sequence of images given a sequence of narrative natural language text using the following network architecture.
+This paper addresses the problem of retrieving a sequence of images given a sequence of narrative natural language text using the above network architecture.
+If you use this code or any part of it, please cite the following paper.

-![Proposed Network](./net_arch.png)

 ## Reference
 ```